-Schedule of Documents(Plans, Calculations, Specification demonstrate compliance with Building Regulations.
-All compliance with Building Regulations.
-Document Description Remarks Reference No Action Commencement Notice-Statutory Form Complete Fully & Sign Statutory Form Upload (I)General Arrangements Plan Plan Upload Sections Plan upload Elevations Plan upload Compliance Statement Report Report upload (II) a schedule of such plans, calculations, specifications and particulars as are currently designed or as are to be prepared at a later date, (potential list A-M compliances below) available and to be designed during the project See Q6 Statutory Form i.e. Document- Reference No- Description- upload (III) the completion of an online assessment, via the Building Control Management System, of the proposed approach to compliance with the requirements of the Second Schedule to the Building Regulations, Complete this online BCMS Online-registered user Complete BCMS Online (V) Statutory Declaration of Intention to Opt Out of Statutory Certification Complete fully and sign Statutory Form upload (IV) a Notice of Assignment of Builder, Statutory Form upload
+Schedule of Documents(Plans, Calculations, Specifications, Ancillary Certificates & Particulars)-Schedule that may be relied on during process to demonstrate compliance with Building Regulations.
+All or some of these documents may be requested by the Building Control Authority.
+Description Remarks Reference No Action Commencement Notice-Statutory Form Complete Fully & Sign Statutory Form Upload (I)General Arrangements Plan Plan Upload Sections Plan upload Elevations Plan upload Compliance Statement Report Report upload (II) a schedule of such plans, calculations, specifications and particulars as are currently designed or as are to be prepared at a later date, (potential list A-M compliances below) available and to be designed during the project See Q6 Statutory Form i.e. Document- Reference No- Description- upload (III) the completion of an online assessment, via the Building Control Management System, of the proposed approach to compliance with the requirements of the Second Schedule to the Building Regulations, Complete this online BCMS Online-registered user Complete BCMS Online (V) Statutory Declaration of Intention to Opt Out of Statutory Certification Complete fully and sign Statutory Form upload (IV) a Notice of Assignment of Builder, Statutory Form upload

 FAQ 18.
-How do I complete the Commencement Notice Submission Process to the Building Control Authority via the BCMS for a Commencement Notice without Additional Documentation?
+How do I complete the Commencement Notice Submission Process to the Building Control Authority via the BCMS for a Commencement Notice without Compliance Documentation?

-Schedule of Documents(Plans, Calculations, Specifications, Ancillary Certificates & Particulars)-Schedule that may be relied on during process to demonstrate compliance with Building Regulations.
+8 Schedule of Documents(Plans, Calculations, Specifications, Ancillary Certificates & Particulars)-Schedule that may be relied on during process to demonstrate compliance with Building Regulations.
 All or some of these documents may be requested by the Building Control Authority.
-Document Description Remarks Reference No Action Commencement Notice-Statutory Form Complete Fully & Sign Statutory Form Upload (III) the completion of an online assessment, via the Building Control Management System, of the proposed approach to compliance with the requirements of the Second Schedule to the Building Regulations, Complete this online BCMS Online- registered user Complete BCMS Online
+Description Remarks Reference No Action Complete Fully & Sign Statutory Form Upload Complete this online BCMS Online- registered user Complete Fully & Sign Complete Fully & Sign Statutory Form Complete this online BCMS Online- Complete Fully & Sign Complete this online BCMS Online-